StefanSirkovic/Ai-Agricultural-Advisor/README.md

 **2. Starting the Application: Launch the application to access the main interface.**

-**3.Input Soil Data: Enter soil data to receive crop recommendations from the AI.**
+**3. Input Soil Data: Enter soil data to receive crop recommendations from the AI.**

-**4.Manage Plants: Add new plant entries to the database or search for existing ones using the search feature.**
+**4. Manage Plants: Add new plant entries to the database or search for existing ones using the search feature.**

-**5.Explore AI Features: Utilize additional AI capabilities for enhanced agricultural insights.**
+**5. Explore AI Features: Utilize additional AI capabilities for enhanced agricultural insights.**

 ## Technologies Used